sparkutils/quality/docs/index.md

     </tr>
     </table>

-## Run complex data quality rules using simple SQL in a batch or streaming Spark application at scale.
+## Run complex data quality and transformation rules using simple SQL in a batch or streaming Spark application at scale.

 Write rules using simple SQL or create re-usable functions via SQL Lambdas.